-A typical Dutch ‘freight bike’ used for transporting children and shopping.
+A typical Dutch ‘freight bike’ used for transporting shopping and children.

-Despite the crowds, the trams and the constant ringing of bicycle bells, Amsterdam does still retain a relaxing vibe and not just because of the coffee shops (wink wink nudge nudge).
-It’s a typical European city really.
-Old architecture, canals and plenty of cigarettes and graffiti.
+Despite the crowds, the trams and the constant ringing of bicycle bells, Amsterdam does still retain a relaxing vibe and not just because of the coffee shops (wink wink nudge nudge sorry that’s not even funny is it).
+It’s a typical European city really – old architecture, canals and plenty of cigarettes and graffiti.
 There really is a lot to look at and I made notes as I walked round of amusing, interesting things I saw throughout the day:

 A kid on a skateboard getting a free ride by holding onto the back of a garbage truck.
 This was the first time ever I had seen this outside of the movies!

 Someone getting hit by a bicycle.
 It’s the kind of thing I’ve always imagined happening but never actually seen.
 Until then.
 We heard shouting in Dutch – presumably something along the lines of “my brakes aren’t working, my brakes aren’t working!” then heard a huge, loud thud followed by gasps.
 A middle aged woman dressed for the opera had been mown down and her husband was not happy.
 We watched them all argue for a few minutes (obviously) and then moved on.

 During a boat trip I spied super amazing floating houses on the canal.
 I want one!

 And of course – Pissed Up British Blokes Wearing Comedy Outfits.
 I have never been anywhere and not seen this spectacle.
 No-one does ‘annoying holiday thugs’ quite like us Brits.
 Is it wrong to be kind of proud of that?

 “Let’s go fucking mental, chicken oriental la la la la weh……….”